Kratika-kaushik/TinDog/README.md

-#TinDog
+# Tin-Dog

-Why do humans have all the fun 😉......Let's create Tinder for our dogs!!
+Why do humans have all the fun 😉....Let's create Tinder for our dogs

-#Demo
+## Demo

 https://kratika-kaushik.github.io/TinDog/